nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-10-22-why-integrated-authentication-does-not-work-with-host-headers/index.md

 ---
 title: Why Integrated Authentication does not work with host headers!
-description: "Discover why Integrated Authentication fails with host headers in TFS and learn how to resolve the 401.1 error for smoother access.
-Get insights now!"
+description: Discover why Integrated Authentication fails with host headers in TFS and learn how to resolve the 401.1 error for smoother access.
+Get insights now!
 date: 2007-10-22
 creator: Martin Hinshelwood
 id: "296"